Ziwei-Wu/Analysis_scintillation/README.md

 # Analysis_scintillation
-This Python code script is wrote by Ziwei to analyze scintillation parameters.
-The first step run:
+This Python code script is wrote by Ziwei to analyze scintillation parameters. \n The first step run:
     python ../analysis_scintillation/combine_data_into_xls.py -m J0837+0610-all.txt -d 0.72 -f 2.0 *4.txt
 The second step run: